Jewachu/hadoop_on_windows/mapreduce/examples.md

 `hadoop fs -mkdir /wordcount`
 `hadoop fs -put example.txt /wordcount`
-* run the wordcount example as follows, second and third arguments are the input and output respectively ` hadoop jar wordcount.jar /wordcount/wordcount.txt  wordcount_output`
+* run the wordcount example as follows, second and third arguments are the input and output respectively ` hadoop jar wordcount.jar  wordcount /wordcount/wordcount.txt  wordcount_output`
 * to view the output inspect the directories for the output ` hadoop fs -ls /user`
 * the output should be in the  directory `/user/opt/wordcount_output`